Saksham03/Elemental/README.md

 # Making Ember from Elemental, Procedurally!
 As I delve deeper into the world of Procedural Graphics, I wanted to use the various tools that this field equipped me with to create something close to my heart.
 Ember from Elemental (Pixar Animation Studios) was a character that I resonated with very deeply, and hence I wanted to use my learnings of Toolbox functions, noise functions, and WebGL to try to create her!
-[Try ineracting with her yourself!](https://saksham03.github.io/Elemental/)
+[Try interacting with her yourself!](https://saksham03.github.io/Elemental/)
 Here is what I ended up with (GIF isn't super high-res, screenshot attached later) :
 ![](captures/main_demo.gif)
 Overall, I am pretty happy with the final result!
 I loved the artistic journey I was able to go on with this project, and develop an analytical thinking of using maths to create cool graphics.
 I will try documenting my 'art direction' below, both for my own sake for later reference and for anybody else who might be interested :)

 ## 1. Basics - Structure of Ember's Head
 The first step was of course to create the basic structure.
 I have used an icosphere mesh for all parts of Ember.
-I then use various mathematical functions to tweak it shape to make it look like waht I want.
-For the head, my sequential train of thought (with results) is as follows:
+I then use various mathematical functions to tweak it shape to make it look like what I want.
+For the head, my sequential train of thought (with results) was as follows:
 1. First, I squish (scale) the sphere to distort into a capsule-looking shape.
 Then, I apply a scaled sine wave to all the vertices to give the head a smiley-looking appearance.
 A section of the downard trend of the sin curve does the trick for me.

 | ![](captures/step1_1.jpg) | ![](captures/step1_2.jpg) | ![](captures/step1_3.jpg) |